Karlatemp/KarFramework/README.md

 ## What's this

-Here is a framework of bungee/bukkit and standard application.
+Here is a framework of bungee/~~bukkit~~ Spigot and standard application.

 Using this framework.
 You can:
 - Building commands with link calling.